 |ALAN MCCLUSKEY has published four novels.
 The Reaches and The Keeper’s Daughter, are part of a contemporary fantasy series called The Storyteller’s Quest.
 Boy & Girl and In Search of Lost Girls are two companion novels which explore what happens when a boy wakes up in the head of a girl, in another world.
 For more information visit http://author.secret-paths.com/

 |DEBRA MOFFITT is the award winning author of Awake in the World: 108 Practices to Live a Divinely Inspired Life, Garden of Bliss, and Riviera Stories.
 She leads workshops on writing and creativity at the Esalen Institute, Sophia Institute and at other venues in the U.S. and Europe.
 She blogs for national websites Beliefnet.com and Intentblog.com, and her essays and articles have appeared in print publications around the world.
 Read more at http://www.awakeintheworld.com and www.debramoffitt.com.|

 |CAROLYN MONCEL is an American media consultant who currently lives in Lausanne, Switzerland.
 Her third and latest book is called Railway Confessions – A Collection of Short Stories.
 As passengers traveling aboard a TGV train from Paris to Geneva one summer evening, three couples casually disclose very intimate, truthful details that could potentially transform their lives either for the better or for the worst.
 To learn more about her previous books, visit her website (www.carolynmoncel.com).|

-The Year Spring Turned into Winter, a collection of short stories, was published in 2008.
-Crossing Qalandiya: Exchanges Across the Israeli-Palestinian Divide, co-authored with Shireen Anabtawi, was published in May 2010.
+The Year Spring Turned into Winter, a collection of short stories, was published in 2008 followed by Crossing Qalandiya: Exchanges Across the Israeli-Palestinian Divide, co-authored with Shireen Anabtawi, in May 2010.

 |Blowing Feathers is a memoir in the voice of Karen Hansen,